 The transaction propagation process operates as shown in the figure below.
-A transaction is generated from a blockchain node and sent to its peer including a Gateway.
+A transaction is generated from a blockchain node and sent to its peers including a Gateway.
 The Gateway then sends the transaction to its Transaction Relay server for propagation.
-The Transaction Relay assigns the transaction a 4-byte internal ID, called a short-id or SID, and sends the transaction/ID pair to the rest of the BDN (including both Relays and Gateways).
+The Transaction Relay assigns the transaction a 4-byte internal ID, called a short-ID or SID, and sends the transaction/ID pair to the rest of the BDN (including both Relays and Gateways).
 Occasionally two Transaction Relays will receive a transaction at the same time and each issue the transaction a separate SID.
 However, because each SID uniquely maps to a single transaction, these redundant SID assignments are not an issue, and the redundant SID assignments will be stored in the transaction cache without issues.

-The receiving Relays and Gateways keep track of the transaction/short ID pair in their transaction cache.
+The receiving Relays and Gateways keep track of the transaction/short-ID pair in their transaction cache.
 Additionally, the Gateways forward the transaction to the blockchain full node.
 The blockchain full node then validates the transaction and adds the transaction to its mempool, if appropriate.

 When a miner builds a block, its blockchain node sends the block to its peers including the Gateway.
-The Gateway replaces each transaction with a 4-byte SID, effectively compressing the block size by more than 100x (given that the average raw transaction is approximately 500 bytes, the index size is 4 bytes and the Gateway has a full mapping of the transactions that exist in the block) If a transaction in a block has no SID, it is not replaced in the block.
+The Gateway replaces each transaction with a 4-byte SID, effectively compressing the block size by more than 100x (given that the average raw transaction is approximately 500 bytes, the index size is 4 bytes and the Gateway has a full mapping of the transactions that exist in the block).
+If a transaction in a block has no SID, it is not replaced in the block.